PTAB

 - Title: VEGF Antagonist Formulations Suitable for Intravitreal Administration

-- Brief Description: The ’865 patent relates to stable ophthalmic formulations of a vascular endothelial growth factor (VEGF) antagonist, specifically the fusion protein aflibercept.
-The claims are directed to liquid formulations comprising aflibercept, an organic co-solvent, a buffer, and a stabilizing agent, with specific stability characteristics after storage.
+- Brief Description: The ’865 patent discloses stable ophthalmic formulations of the anti-VEGF fusion protein aflibercept, comprising an organic co-solvent, a buffer, and a stabilizing agent, suitable for administration into the eye.
+The claims are directed to specific formulations stored in either a vial or a pre-filled syringe (PFS) that exhibit defined stability characteristics over time.

 3. Grounds for Unpatentability